Disclaimer: The views expressed on this page are mine and do not necessarily accord with those of any of my employers, past or present.

 Incidentally, I feel sure that this or a similar technique must be widely known and used somewhere, likely in programming documentation, but it does not seem to be widely known among general technical authors.

-An example page containing several links to such related topics menus is Hang gliding 1975 part 2.
+An example page containing several links to such related topics menus is Hang gliding 1975 part 2 on my History of hang gliding web site.
 The first such link on that page is to the Sport Kites/Wills Wing of California menu.
 That menu contains many links, some or all of which would otherwise need to be included in Hang gliding 1975 part 2 and the other pages that also refer to Wills Wing.
 That would cause a maintenance burden if any of those linked pages are moved or have their titles reworded.

 In the example in the accompanying illustration (where I use color to help clarify which link goes where) four topics are related.
 If you change one (either its heading wording or structural position) you must then correct the link to it in the other three related topics.
 However, with a dedicated related topics menu, you need only correct the link in that.
 (In addition, you would need to correct the link to it from the table of contents if that is manually maintained, but you would need to do that anyway.)